Learn how to play the Conspirian scale!

 This will ensure that you make all the important connections in your head and hands.

-The video lesson below show you this in detail.
+The video lesson below shows you this in detail.

 The Am shape is almost as easy to phrase with as the Em shape you just learned.

-When you can play this to a metronome as the video show you can stop practicing the Am shaped Conspirian scale.
+When you can play this to a metronome as the video show you can stop practising the Am shaped Conspirian scale.
+Time to move on to the Dm shape.

 Again, the Dm shaped Conspirian builds like this:

-Can you see this in the Chordacus image below?
+Can you see all this in the Chordacus image below?

-If you sing the intervals as you play the scale you’ll make a stronger connection between the scale, the intervals an the ear.
+If you sing the intervals as you play the scale, you’ll make a stronger connection between the scale, the actual intervals and how your ear recognise them.
 You’ll probably develop twice as fast if you sing along.

-Can you see how the scale is built from the Cm shaped chord?
+Can you see how the scale is built from the Cm shaped chord, pentatonic and Blues scale?

-Practice to a click, start slowly and increase with a couple of BPM every time you’ve done five shapes.
+Practise to a click, start slowly and increase with a couple of BPM every time you’ve played through five shapes.

-Playing around with a scale that has these extra notes gives you a wider palette of notes.
+Playing around with a scale that has these extra notes gives you a wider palette to choose from when you improvise.

 Also, as you avoid any 2’s and 6’s you could apply this scale to any minor chord, no matter what mode it should have been.